Design Tips For Disabled Bathrooms | More Ability

 Carer assisted disabled showers include a level access non-slip shower tray and are enclosed by half-height bi-folding doors, allowing the carer to comfortably bathe whilst keeping shower water in.
 An optional shower curtain can also be installed for additional privacy.

-Level access mobility showers typically consist of a smaller non-slip shower tray enclosed behind full or half-height doors.
+A great alternative when space is limited or for those that don’t require wheelchair access or carer support Level access mobility showers typically consist of a smaller non-slip shower tray enclosed behind full or half-height doors.

 Consisting of height adjustable rise and fall baths, disabled baths with automatic power assisted transfer seats and carer assisted hoist support systems, there is a variety of disabled baths available to assist with your bathing needs.